japikas/ctrlx-mosquitto/README.md

 Mosquitto 2.0.18 compilation tested in Ubuntu 22.04 at ARM host with ctrlX SDK v2.2.
 Snap tested in ctrlX CORE X3 with core22.
 More information about ctrlX SDK in github [https://github.com/boschrexroth/ctrlx-automation-sdk](https://github.com/boschrexroth/ctrlx-automation-sdk)

+### Building

+#### Debendencies

+T.B.D.

+#### Snapcraft

+The proejct builds as snap package with [snapcraft](https://ubuntu.com/core/docs/snaps-in-ubuntu-core) tool in [ctrlX WORKS](https://apps.boschrexroth.com/microsites/ctrlx-automation/en/portfolio/ctrlx-works/) development environment, or in Ubuntu host with [ctrlX SDK](https://github.com/boschrexroth/ctrlx-automation-sdk) installed.
+Use of virtual machine is recommended as snapcraft may mess up with the host system.
+The snap is build as follows:

+`snapcraft --destructive-mode`

 ### Configuration

 The configuration file is stored in the ctrlX database for App Persistent Configuration, provided by the Rexroth Solutions App.
 The file can be access in Web Dashboard: Home -> Manage app data -> Mosquitto MQTT.
 There is no editor available in the web UI, but configuration files can be accessed and edited with WebDav.